Terminator: Genisys

 synopsis: Events of the Terminator universe are altered due to various time-traveling individuals.

-impressions: One of the characters said it best: just thinking about time travel makes my head hurt.
+impressions: After a short scene in the future, this looked like a retelling of the first movie's events...right up until things went in a different direction entirely.
+One of the characters said it best: just thinking about time travel makes my head hurt.
 For this movie, I didn't even attempt to make sense of the various forward and backward time jumps and how they altered events.
 There was no point in that.
 I just sat back and watched the action unfold.
-As others have noted, this sequel basically ignores Terminator 3 and Terminator: Salvation and instead is a direct sequent to Terminator 2.
+As others have noted, this sequel basically ignores Terminator 3 and Terminator: Salvation and instead is a direct sequel to Terminator 2.
 As such, it works, though the science is sketchy.
 But that's okay, because this movie contains: two different degrees of aged Terminator, a young Terminator, a T-1000 liquid metal Terminator, and a new Terminator unlike anything we've ever seen before.
-It also contains a pretty clear (to me) message about the perils/stupidity of having a life based around (and dependent on) constant connectivity via electronic devices.
-That message, I can agree with.
+It also contains a pretty clear message about the perils/stupidity of having a life based around (and dependent on) constant connectivity via electronic devices.
+The scenes of the masses engrossed in their phones and tablets while grinning mindlessly...really resonated with me because of peoples' addiction to such right now, in real life.
+That will never fucking be me.

 final word: Pretty good sequel with some fun stuff.